research

 publications

 • In Essence and Naturalness, I briefly introduce some aspects of the theory of naturalness that I have been developing, and I show how it can improve analyses of essence in terms of standard necessity.
-In a way, the paper suggests that the ultimate lessons from Kit Fine's famous essentialist claims involving singleton {Socrates} concern our conception of relations (or naturalness thereof), not essence.
+This paper is published in The Philosophical Quarterly.

 work in progress

-I list here brief descriptions of some papers I am working on.
+I list here brief descriptions of some papers that are under review or that I am working on right now.
 Please email me if you have any interest.

-• A paper on symmetry objections to positionalism.
+• A paper on composition of relational states.

 • A paper on laws of nature and non-supervenience arguments.